 Cyberbullying

-Cyber bullying can happen 24 hours a day, seven days a week if you use the internet or a mobile phone and can leave you feeling scared and unsafe even when you are at home.
+Cyber bullying can happen at any time and can leave you feeling scared and unsafe even when you are at home.

-For links to more information and support on bullying and cyberbullying, see our mental health and wellbeing document on our
+For more information, support, and resources with bullying and cyberbullying, see our mental health and wellbeing document on our resources page.

 Copyright © 2024 University of Oxford.
 All rights reserved.